Understanding the Significance of Urdu Language

 Urdu grammar is as easy as English grammar.
 It consists of all the grammatical rules of English so people find it easy to learn Urdu.
 Learning Urdu depends upon the learner’s capability.
-You can get a grip on the Urdu language that is writing, speaking, and reading in six months.
+You can get a grip on the Urdu language which is writing, speaking, and reading in six months.

 Urdu is widely spoken in Pakistan and in many parts of India, Nepal, Bangladesh, the Middle East, and many other parts of the world.
-If you look at India, Urdu is spoken by large Muslim communities and in the cities like Delhi, Bhopal, Uttar Pradesh, and Hyderabad that are also known as the power hub of India.
+If you look at India, Urdu is spoken by large Muslim communities and in the cities like Delhi, Bhopal, Uttar Pradesh, and Hyderabad which are also known as the power hub of India.

 If you learn Urdu, then you can easily learn other languages spoken in the sub-continent especially Hindi.
-In writing, Urdu uses Nastaliq script that is the modified form of Persian and Arabic script.
+In writing, Urdu uses Nastaliq script which is the modified form of Persian and Arabic script.
 This script is also used to write Punjabi, Persian, Pashto, and Kashmiri.
 The Urdu language has only 35 scripts, thus you don’t have to worry about learning too many characters.

 Use of Urdu Outside South-Asia

-British people have a weak point that they don’t learn more languages.
+British people have a weak point in that they don’t learn more languages.
 Having an economic concern in the global business landscape they need to learn other languages besides English.

 Brexit is also forcing Britishers to learn more European languages.
 Britain plays a great role in the economy of the sub-continent that is making its grounds in international business.
-Many companies from the developed countries are trying to open their offshore business in the sub-continent.
+Many companies from developed countries are trying to open their offshore business in the sub-continent.

 If you are from the Western world and want to open your subsidiary in India or Pakistan then you should think of learning French or German.
 The graph of the people that are learning German and French is gradually going down and now a new group of language learners has appeared on the horizon that are interested in learning Urdu, Portuguese, Chinese, and Russian.